Its great to be welcoming you back! Find out how we're keeping everyone safe at Coniston Boating Centre.

 *We provide these for you.

 Kayaking is a simple way to explore Coniston at your own pace.
 We’re big fans of kayaking, with years of experience and expedition stories between us, feel free to ask us as many questions or tips as you like.
 There is no such thing as a silly question!

 Please book in advance to guarantee availability.

 Sit on top kayak hire charges

-Kayak hires are available for 2 hours only, you must be minimum 14 years old to hire a kayak on your own.
+Kayak hires are available for 2 hours only, you must be minimum 14 years old to hire a single seat kayak.
 Online bookings only.

 Book your kayak online

 Please note, to book multiple kayaks you will need to book multiple time slots as a result of our Covid-19 measures.
 For example if you are wanting to book two kayaks at 10am you would need to book one at 10:00 and one at 10:15.
 We will then do our best to ensure you go out at the same time.